- Contest entry constitutes agreement to adhere to the rules and stipulations set forth by the contest sponsors.

 - If an insufficient number of qualified entries are received, the sponsoring organizations reserve the right to modify or cancel the competition prior to announcing winners.

-- All contestants agree that they, their heirs and estates shall hold harmless the United States, the employees of the federal government, and all employees of NSF, AAAS, Science and Science Online for any and all injuries and/or claims arising from participation in this contest, to include that which may occur while traveling to or participating in contest activities.
+- All contestants agree that they, their heirs and estates shall hold harmless the United States, the employees of the federal government, and all employees of NSF, Popular Science, Popular Photography and popsci.com for any and all injuries and/or claims arising from participation in this contest, to include that which may occur while traveling to or participating in contest activities.

 - A lead contact person must be designated for team submissions.
-The order in which names are listed on the entry form is how the names will appear in the journal Science, Science Online and on the NSF website.
+The order in which names are listed on the entry form is how the names will appear in Popular Science, Popular Photography, popsci.com and on the NSF website.